-La ist year Т his year Response Comment/Legal Basis Response Comment/Legal Basis (c) Debtor may file for reorganization only Under Section 9 of the Bankruptcy Act, only a creditor can file a bankruptcy case.
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis (c) Debtor may file for reorganization only Under Section 9 of the Bankruptcy Act, only a creditor can file a bankruptcy case.
 However, both a creditor and a debtor can file for business reorganization pursuant to Section 90/2. -Click to Select-